 Since 2010, The SPARK! program at the John Michael Kohler Arts Center has provided creative, stimulating activities for seniors with memory loss while remaining free of charge.
 SPARK! programs offer participants an opportunity to enhance their quality of life through social engagement, mental stimulation, and communication in a safe and comfortable atmosphere.
 Each program offers a unique mix of engagement-focused activities, like gallery tours, ballroom dancing, hands-on art-making workshops, attending world-class performances, and culinary therapy.
 We aim to help shift the focus from the deficiencies that are often associated with memory loss, Alzheimer’s disease, and related dementias to the rich and satisfying experiences that are possible through creative engagement, rather than negativities too often associated with dementia.

 The John Michael Kohler Arts Center is a founding member of the SPARK!
 Alliance, a group of cultural organizations committed to offering quality programming for people with memory loss.
-The main objective of the program is to provide a creative outlet for those living with Alzheimer’s disease; but one of the other results of the program is a supportive community and resources, not only to those effected by memory loss but to the caregivers as well.
+The main objective of the program is to provide a creative outlet for those living with Alzheimer’s disease; but one of the other results of the program is a supportive community and resources, not only for those affected by memory loss but for the caregivers as well.
 Isolation is a common occurrence for those living with memory loss.
 The Arts Center hopes to bring these secluded folks out and create moments to cherish.

 To register for a session or for more information about SPARK!, contact the Arts Center at 920-458-6144 or email email@example.com.
 Participation is free for individual caregivers and participants.